sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 }
 ```

-This is one very good comment!
+This is a hell of a comment!

-The second kind of todo comments are **dreams**: a desire that the code was doing more than it does.
-For example, error handling, special cases, support for more platforms or browsers, minor features, and so on; but it wasn’t implemented, probably due to a lack of time.
+Comments for **known limitations and dreams** express a desire for the code to do more than it does.
+For example, error handling, special cases, support for more platforms or browsers, minor features, and so on.
 Such todos don’t have any deadlines or even the expectation that they will ever be resolved:

 <!--
 const Environment = {